 Hole – Doll Parts

 There’s something about Hole that sounds creepily childish, touching on experiences of youth that feel depressingly complicated in hindsight.
-Doll Parts sounds better as an acoustic track for that very reason — it feels as though it should be strummed in an attic by a kid trying to drown out their shouting parents.
+And Doll Parts is better as an acoustic track for that very reason – it feels as though it should be strummed in an attic by a kid trying to drown out their shouting parents.
 As such, the acoustic version of the song gets at its core, adding to the strange, beautiful discomfort that Hole do so well.

 Bandits Of The Acoustic Revolution – Dear Sergio

 This one technically breaks the rules of this list, as Bandits Of The Acoustic Revolution is its own band and this is more of a cover than an acoustic version.
-But the band is made up of members of Catch-22, who originally performed this song, so we’ll allow it.
+But the group is made up of members of Catch-22, who originally performed this song, so we’ll allow it.
 While Dear Sergio is fun as a jaunty ska-punk track, it’s even better as a rambling acoustic song, with strings and horns adding a poignant folkish quality to it.
 The perfect soundtrack to a long drive through open country.